Skip to content

 Context-dependent processes like embryonic development, the regeneration of organs and complex behavior are fascinating because they reveal new rules of biological systems that are not necessarily operational during homeostasis.
 For instance, recent results suggest that stem-like cells in the brain may tune the evolution of male social behavior.
 Using single-cell multi-omic profiling of the vertebrate forebrain, I investigate how brain circuits are rewired, how the composition of specific cell populations is rebalanced, and how epigenomic information and cis-regulatory enhancer–gene mapping are dynamically reconfigured across behavioral states.

-While we rarely build new tools for their own sake, biological data is heterogeneous, high-dimensional, and structured in ways that off-the-shelf methods struggle with.
-To extract interpretable understanding from this data, we develop approaches combining mechanistic stochastic models with modern machine learning, spanning simulation-based and Bayesian inference, physics-informed neural networks, and variational methods.
+While I rarely build new tools for their own sake, single-cell data from non-model species is heterogeneous, high-dimensional, and structured in ways that off-the-shelf methods struggle to handle.
+To extract interpretable understanding from the data, I develop approaches that combine graph-based statistical modeling with modern machine learning, spanning latent representation learning, deep learning characterization of enhancer code evolution, and probabilistic methods for cell-type trajectory inference, causal GRN modeling, cell phylogeny reconstruction, and allelic imbalance detection.

 Selected Publications

-BiLO: Bilevel Local Operator Learning for PDE Inverse Problems
+Bayesian BiLO: Bilevel Local Operator Learning for Efficient Uncertainty Quantification of Bayesian PDE Inverse Problems with Low-Rank Adaptation

 The Team